Blast goes off in Syria's Kobani, conflicting accounts on cause

 The YPG spokesman, however, said there had been “explosions” in Kobani as the result of ordnance that had gone off during an operation to clear undetonated explosives left by Islamic State.

 Across the border in the nearby Turkish town of Suruc, a separate explosion killed more than 20 people, witnesses told Reuters.
-(Writing by Tom Perry; Editing by Andrew Heavens)
+[ID:nL5N1001IJ]